+Lead Agencies that establish initial family income eligibility below 85 percent of SMI must provide a graduated phase-out by implementing a two-tiered eligibility threshold, with the second tier of eligibility (used at the time of eligibility redetermination) to be set at:

-- i.
-85 percent of SMI for a family of the same size - ii.
-An amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's initial eligibility threshold that: - (A) Takes into account the typical household budget of a low-income family - (B) Provides justification that the second eligibility threshold is: - Sufficient to accommodate increases in family income over time that are typical for low-income workers and that promote and support family economic stability - (2) Reasonably allows a family to continue accessing child care services without unnecessary disruption.
+i.
+85 percent of SMI for a family of the same size

+ii.
+An amount lower than 85 percent of SMI for a family of the same size but above the Lead Agency's i eligibility threshold that:

+- (Á) Takes into account the typical household budget of a low-income family - (B) Provides justification that the second eligibility threshold is:

+(1) Sufficient to accommodate increases in family income over time that are typical for lowworkers and that promote and support family economic stability

+(2) Reasonably allows a family to continue accessing child care services without unnecess disruption.